-Asset tag designs
+Asset tags and their designs

-Asset labels typically “stick-on” to assets using industrial adhesive backing and can be tamper-evident.
+Asset labels or tags typically “stick-on” to assets using industrial adhesive backing and can be tamper-evident.
 The most common asset tag materials are anodized aluminium or laminated polyester.
 With the asset tag design (what you see on the tag itself) including a company logo.
 Organisations can colour-code their tags or add a border to the labels, providing a contrast to the equipment.

 On the other hand, there is a variety of tags that do much more than uniquely identifying an asset.
 In this article, we look at the different types of tags/labels.
 The materials used and environments where industries put these asset tags to use.

 Organisations purchase hundreds of different types of assets, tools and equipment for the successful operation of their tasks.
 Often these assets circulate within different departments or across different locations, and even countries.

 Moving assets around an organisation increase the chance of assets being misplaced, lost or even stolen.
 But not utilising your assets to their fullest doesn’t make good business sense either.
 And this is where asset tracking comes into play.